Divine Delights: Unveiling the Joyous Catholic Feast Days

 Our Lady of GuadalupeMexico CityPilgrimages and colorful processions

-For more on these vibrant celebrations, check out our article on festivals in Latin America.
+For more on these celebrations, check out our article on festivals in Latin America.

 Special Masses and Novenas